 Ex-US officials arriving in Taiwan amid China tensions

 TAIPEI, Taiwan (AP) — A former U.S. senator and two ex-State Department officials are arriving in Taiwan at a time of tense relations with China.
-Taiwan’s Foreign Ministry announced that former Sen. Chris Dodd and ex-Deputy Secretaries of State Richard Armitage and James Steinberg would visit the self-governing island that is claimed by China.
-The ministry did not release any details of their visit or its purpose.
+Taiwan’s Foreign Ministry said former Sen. Chris Dodd and ex-Deputy Secretaries of State Richard Armitage and James Steinberg would visit the self-governing island that is claimed by China.
+A spokesperson welcomed the delegation from the Biden administration and said their visit showed U.S. support for Taiwan.
 Dodd was a Democratic senator from Connecticut from 1981 to 2011.
 Steinberg was deputy secretary of state in the Democratic Obama administration.
 Armitage served under Republican President George W. Bush.